+As previously described, the Company has in place an equity incentive plan, the EnviroStar, Inc. 2015 Equity Incentive Plan (the "Plan"), pursuant to which restricted stock and other equity-based awards and cash awards may be granted to participants in the Plan.
 Upon request by a holder of restricted stock awards granted under the Plan, the Company may issue shares upon vesting of such restricted stock awards net of the statutory withholding requirements that the Company pays on behalf of its employees.
 For financial statement purposes, the shares withheld are treated as being repurchased by the Company and reduce additional paid-in capital within shareholders' equity and are reflected as repurchases in the Company's condensed consolidated statements of cash flows as they reduce the number of shares that would have been issued upon vesting.
-During the three and six months ended December 31, 2017, share repurchases related to shares withheld upon the vesting of previously granted restricted stock awards were approximately \$303,000.
+During the nine months ended March 31, 2018, share repurchases related to shares withheld upon the vesting of previously granted restricted stock awards were approximately \$303,000.
+There were no share repurchases during the three months ended March 31, 2018.

-The Company believes that its existing cash and cash equivalents, net cash from operations and funds available under the Company's Credit Facility will be sufficient to fund its operations and anticipated capital expenditures for at least the next twelve months.
+The Company believes that its existing cash and cash equivalents, anticipated cash from operations and funds available under the Company's Credit Facility or which the Company anticipates may be available for borrowing under future credit facilities will be sufficient to fund its operations and anticipated capital expenditures for at least the next twelve months.
 The Company may also seek to raise funds through the issuance of equity and/or debt securities or the incurrence of additional secured or unsecured indebtedness, including in connection with acquisitions or other transactions consummated by the Company as part of its buy-and-build growth strategy.